rohit-0720/SpendSmart/README.md

 # SpendSmart

 SpendSmart is a cross-platform personal finance app built with Expo and React Native.
-It helps users set a monthly budget, organize category allocations, track expenses, review insights, and sign in securely with Firebase Authentication.
+It helps users set a monthly budget, organize category allocations, track expenses and review insights.